HunterKart/proficiency-faculty-evaluation/docs/prd.md

 **Story 3.4a: Form Template Activation & Duplication**

--   **As an** Admin, **I want** to activate a completed draft template and duplicate existing templates, **so that** I can finalize forms for assignment and iterate on new versions.
+-   **As an** Admin, **I want** to activate, edit, and duplicate form templates, **so that** I can manage my forms efficiently.
 -   **Acceptance Criteria:**
-    1. I can "Activate" a 'draft' template only if all of the following conditions are met:
+    1. I can "Activate" a 'draft' template only if all validation rules are met (e.g., has name, criteria, questions, and weights sum to 100).
-        -   It has a name, intended evaluator label, and a set Likert scale.
-        -   It contains at least three criteria.
-        -   Each criterion contains at least three Likert-scale questions.
-        -   The sum of all criteria weights equals 100.
-    2. From the main list of templates, I can select a "Preview" option for any template (regardless of its status) to see how it is rendered.
-    3. An 'active' template cannot be edited.
-To create a new version, I must use a "Duplicate" function.
-    4. When an Admin duplicates an active template, the system creates a new template with '(Copy)' appended to its name, sets its status to 'draft', and immediately redirects the Admin to the edit page for this new copy.

-**Story 3.4b: Form Template Archiving**

--   **As an** Admin, **I want** to archive templates that are no longer in use, **so that** I can keep my list of active templates clean and relevant.
--   **Acceptance Criteria:**
-    1. I can "Archive" an 'active' template.
-This changes its status to 'archived' and hides it from the main list.
-    2. A template with a status of 'assigned' cannot be archived.
-The option should be disabled or hidden.
-    3. An automated process will permanently delete any template that has remained in the 'archived' status for more than 30 days.
+    2. An **'active'** template remains **editable**.
+Editing an active form temporarily places it in an 'editing' state; if an edit is saved that causes the template to fail validation, its status must automatically revert to 'draft'.
+    3. The **"Duplicate"** function is available for any template to create a new 'draft' copy.
+When a new version is activated from a duplicate, the system may prompt the user to optionally archive the older version.
+    4. A form template with an **'assigned'** status **cannot be edited or archived**.
+Its status reverts to 'active' only after the `end_date_time` of the period it was assigned to has passed.
+    5. From the main list of templates, each 'active' template must have an **'Assign to Period'** action button that takes me directly to the 'Period Assignment' creation page with that template pre-selected.

 **Story 3.5: Assigning Forms to Evaluation Periods**

--   **As an** Admin, **I want** to assign a default form template to an academic term and have the option to assign different templates for specific departments, **so that** I can launch a flexible and nuanced evaluation period.
+-   **As an** Admin, **I want** to create and edit a scheduled evaluation period by assigning forms to evaluator groups, **so that** I can launch a clear and controlled evaluation.
 -   **Acceptance Criteria:**
-    1. On the "Evaluation Management" page, I can create a new "Period Assignment."
+    1. On the "Evaluation Management" page, I can create or edit a Period Assignment.
+Any attempt to delete a dependent resource for an assigned period must be prevented.
+    2. The UI must gracefully handle cases where no 'active' forms are available by showing a helpful message and a link to the form creation page.
-    2. I must select a `school_term` and an `assessment_period` ('midterm' or 'finals').
+    3. I must select a `school_term`, `assessment_period`, `start_date_time`, and `end_date_time`.
-    3. I must select a **default** active form template from a dropdown that will apply to all departments not given a specific override.
-The dropdown only shows templates with an 'active' status.
-    4. The UI provides an optional action, such as an "Add Department Override" button.
+    4. The system **must prevent** saving if the `start_date_time` is in the past or if the `end_date_time` is not after the `start_date_time`.
+    5. I must select a primary, **active form template** for **Student** evaluators using a clearly labeled dropdown ("Select Primary Form (for Students)").
-    5. When adding an override, I can select a specific department and then select a different active form template to assign to it.
+    6. Optionally, I can assign a second, different active form template for **Department Head** evaluators using a clearly labeled dropdown.
-    6. The system must perform a validation check to ensure that any selected override form template contains the same "common core criteria" as the default form template.
-An error message is displayed if this rule is violated.
-    7. I must set a specific `start_date_time` and `end_date_time` for the evaluation window.
-    8. I can configure the "Minimum Submission Time" in seconds for this evaluation period, which defaults to 45.
-    9. If the selected form template includes open-ended questions, I can configure the 'Minimum' and 'Maximum' word count for responses, which will have sensible system defaults (e.g., 5 and 300).
-    10. The system prevents the creation of a duplicate assignment for the same university, term, and period.
+    7. Before finalizing, the system must display a **visually explicit confirmation summary** of the assignment details.
+A "Share Read-Only Preview Link" button will be available on this summary for optional, external stakeholder sign-off.
+    8. I can edit any details of a Period Assignment at any time **before** its `start_date_time`.
+If I am editing a period when its start time passes, the system must prevent the save and inform me that the period is now active and locked.
+    9. Any "Delete" action on a planned period must trigger a confirmation dialog.
-    11. Upon successful assignment, the status of all selected form templates (both default and overrides) is updated from 'active' to 'assigned'.
+    10. Upon successful assignment, the status of the selected form template(s) is updated to 'assigned'.

+**Story 3.6: Emergency Period Cancellation** (New Story)

+-   **As an** Admin, **I want** to cancel an evaluation period that has already started, **so that** I have an emergency procedure to correct a critical error (e.g., wrong form assigned).
+-   **Acceptance Criteria:**
+    1. For any "active" evaluation period, an emergency "Cancel Period" action is available.
+    2. Initiating this action requires the Admin to provide a brief, user-facing reason for the cancellation.
+    3. Upon confirmation, the system marks the period and all its associated submissions as 'cancelled' and 'invalid', ensuring they are excluded from all reporting.
+    4. The system triggers an automated, anonymous notification to all affected evaluators, informing them of the cancellation and providing the Admin's reason.
+    5. After cancellation, the Admin is able to create a new, correct Period Assignment for the same term.
+    6.  _Dev Note:_ This action must gracefully handle concurrent requests from multiple admins on a "first-come, first-served" basis.

 #### **Epic 4: The Core Evaluation & Data Integrity Loop**